Dispute Resolution Service

 Nominet doesn’t profit from running the DRS; the fee for decisions is simply paid to the Expert for their time adjudicating disputes.

 In cases where there was no response, the Complainant can opt for the Expert to make a summary decision on the case.
-This costs £200 plus VAT.
+This costs £200*.

 A Summary decision is only available where no response has been submitted before the Response deadline.

-In all other cases, for instance if the parties failed to come to a settlement during mediation, a full Expert decision costs £750 plus VAT.
+In all other cases, for instance if the parties failed to come to a settlement during mediation, a full Expert decision costs £750*.
 The Expert will explain the cases put forward by both the Complainant and the Respondent, and will either award the remedy requested by the Complainant or dismiss the complaint.

 Stage 4 – Appeal

 If you want to appeal, you must act within 10 working days of the original decision being made.
-Your appeal will be heard by a panel of three Experts and will cost you £3,000 plus VAT.
+Your appeal will be heard by a panel of three Experts and will cost you £3,000*.

 Final Stage – Closure

 If the Expert awards a transfer, cancellation or suspension of the domain name, we’ll make the required changes to our domain name registration records.
-We’ll also publish the expert decision on our website.
+The expert decision will also be published on WIPO’s website.
 If there was an agreement in mediation, the mediator will help the parties fulfil the terms of their agreement.
-If neither party takes any further action, we’ll close the DRS case file.
+If neither party takes any further action, the DRS case file will be closed.

 Using the DRS

-When composing any part of the case, we recommend drafting this outside of the DRS webpage and copying and pasting the completed text into the online form.
+When composing any part of the case, we recommend drafting this outside of the e-filing system and copying and pasting the completed text into the online form.
 This allows you to work on the text offline and save an external copy for your records.

 Timescales